monachgrievings/monachgrievings/README.md

- !!
-I DO NOT FRIEND OR FOLLOW PEOPLE UNDER 16+ , PLEASE INFORM ME OF YOUR AGE BEFORE DOING TRYING SO!! <br> all socials are 16+, mainly used for ponytown usuage!, best viewed in desktop, also DO NOT copy any of my skins
+I DO NOT FRIEND OR FOLLOW PEOPLE UNDER 16+ , PLEASE INFORM ME OF YOUR AGE BEFORE DOING TRYING SO<br> all socials are 16+, mainly used for ponytown usuage!, best viewed in desktop, also DO NOT copy any of my skins or post them on pintrest.
 <br> ALL art credit goes to https://x.com/naenae_png
 <br> links that aren't in this specific bio are for awareness purpose, advice at your own risk.
 <p align="center">